Alfons Zgrzebniok

-Alfons Alfred Zgrzebniok (also known by his codename Rakoczy; 16 August 1891 – 31 January 1937) was a Polish teacher, activist, and politician from Silesia.
-He was one of the cofounders of the Silesian Insurgent Association in the early 1920s and also helped organize the Association for Defense of the Western Border and the Committee for the Defense of Upper Silesia.
+Alfons Zgrzebniok (also known by his codename Rakoczy; 16 August 1891 – 31 January 1937) was a Polish teacher, activist, and politician from Silesia.
+He was one of the cofounders of the Silesian Insurgent Association in the early 1920s and also helped organise the Association for Defense of the Western Border and the Committee for the Defense of Upper Silesia.
 He commanded the Polish-Silesian forces in both the First and Second Silesian Uprising.
 He was the recipient of several awards and several schools and other landmarks in Poland are named after him.
 He has also been the subject of a number of poems and songs.